Asqatasun/Asqatasun/docs/en/10_Install_doc/Asqatasun/README.md

 * **--tomcat-user** : Unix user name for the tomcat service (e.g. tomcat7)
 * **--asqa-admin-email** : Email of the Asqatasun admin user (by the way, it's you !)
 * **--asqa-admin-passwd** : The asqatasun application admin password
-* **--firefox-esr-binary-path** : Path to Firefox-ESR binary (e.g. /opt/firefox/firefox) you installed in Asqatasun pre-requesites.
+* **--firefox-esr-binary-path** : Path to Firefox-ESR binary (e.g. /opt/firefox/firefox) you installed in Asqatasun pre-requisites.
 * **--display-port** : Xorg display port (e.g. ":99").
 For debug purpose, you may want asqatasun to display firefox instances in the current X session (for desktop).
 In this case, use ":0" as value and execute the "xhost +" in a terminal to authorize the process (owned by tomcat) to use the X server.

 ### Example of install-script invocation